dotnet/docs/docs/csharp/getting-started/index.md

   - "getting started, Visual C#"
 author: rpetrusha
 ms.author: ronpet
-ms.date: 08/23/2017
+ms.date: 04/05/2019
+ms.custom: seoapril2019
 ---
 # Get started with C\#

 This section provides short, simple tutorials that let you quickly build an application using C# and .NET Core.
 There are getting started topics for Visual Studio 2017 and Visual Studio Code.
-You can build either a simple Hello World application or, if you have Visual Studio 2017, a simple class library that can be used by other applications.
+These articles assume some programming experience.
+If C# is your first experience, try our [introduction to C#](../tutorials/intro-to-csharp/index.md) interactive tutorials.

 The following topics are available: